Docs

 • Use --include-own only when debugging whether your own public flow is indexed.
 Verify the buyer/install experience from another workspace.

-• Use breyta flows discover update <slug> --public=true when you want to enable discover visibility explicitly after push.
+• Use breyta flows discover update <slug> --public=true|false only when you intentionally need to change the lower-level Discover flag without changing marketplace visibility.
 Ask for explicit flow-author approval and prove installable readiness before enabling it.

 • Public discover requires explicit public visibility and an active released version